 There is a nice, albeit small, high-limit room and a sports book inside one of the restaurants for added gaming entertainment.

-Restaurants and clubs ring the casino and most of them are transplants from the parent company's portfolio, including the aforementioned Bazaar Meat by José Andrés and other names that are recognizeable if you spend any time in Los Angeles (Katsuya, Cleo, etc.).
+Restaurants and clubs ring the casino including the aforementioned Bazaar Meat by José Andrés and other names that are recognizeable if you spend any time in Los Angeles (Katsuya, Cleo, etc.).
 Of note here is Las Vegas' first branch of the crazy popular Umami Burger chain.

-Nightlife is a big deal with no fewer than three clubs including the main high-energy hot spot Life, a live music venue with a dive bar aesthetic The Sayers Club, and Foxtail, an indoor/outdoor club that adjoins the main pool.
+Nightlife is provided by Foxtail, an indoor/outdoor club that adjoins the main pool.
 That has been completely transformed with a South Beach feeling (think lots of white), several swank cabanas, and one visually arresting feature: they covered the adjacent parking garage with white panels on to which they broadcast intricate, 3-D visuals at night that not only enlivens the space but keeps random tourists parking their minivans from watching you party.

 Shopping was provided by Hollywood retailer Fred Segal for the first year of the hotel's operation but now the boutiques are home grown offering both men's and women's clothing, jewelry, accessories, and more.